GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

         - `Carousel`: Carousel management screen, control the active photos in the carousel, title, order in which each photo will appear in the carousel, add a new photo, delete a photo, and edit photos, all this integrating with the API hooks in: ./src/hooks/api/Carousel
         - `Categories:` Category management screen, responsible for displaying the list of registered categories and offering the actions to create, edit or delete each category, integrating with the API hooks at: ./src/hooks/api/Categories/
         - `Events:` Event management screen, responsible for displaying the list of registered events and offering the actions to create, edit or delete each event, integrating with the API hooks at: ./src/hooks/api/Events/
-            - `Participants:` Page that shows who are the participants of the desired event, showing the name, email, whether they are a student or not based on whether they have RA or not, registration date, date of last edition, and option to mark attendance.
+            - `Participants:` Page that shows who are the participants of the desired event, showing the name, email, RA, registration date and option to mark attendance.
         - `Users:` User management screen, responsible for displaying the list of registered users and offering the actions to create, edit, or delete each user, integrating with the API hooks at: ./src/hooks/api/Users/
     - `(public):` Everything inside this folder is our public route pages, which the user can access even without being logged in.
 Here we have:
         - `page.tsx`: Our first page, also known as our "home" page, is the screen the user sees as soon as they access the site.